Waterford, Vermont: Charters and Grants

+Early Settlers

+Early settlers are not documented until after this time, and the men's names include James Adams (1783), John and James Wood (1782 or 1785, southwest side of town), Daniel and Nathan Pike ("Upper Waterford"), and Jonathan Hutchinson and Luther Knight (eastern part of town), and Amasa Hastings (West Waterford).
+One history of the region says that James Adams and his wife Submit won rights to land in Waterford in a singing contest, which James won with a song written by his son Jonathan, called "Brave Wolfe."

 Geography

 Waterford is in eastern Caledonia County on the Connecticut River, the eastern border of Vermont.
 The town is bordered by Barnet to the west, St. Johnsbury to the northwest, Kirby to the north, and Concord, Vermont, to the east.
 The town of Littleton, New Hampshire, is to the south, across the Connecticut River.

 According to the United States Census Bureau, the town of Waterford has an area of 102.9 sqkm, of which 99.2 sqkm is land and 3.7 sqkm, or 3.59%, is water.

 The town is crossed by Interstate 93 and Interstate 91.
 The northern terminus of I-93, at I-91, is in the western corner of the town, just south of St. Johnsbury.
 Exit 1 on I-93 serves the northern part of Waterford.
 Vermont Route 18 is a two-lane highway that parallels I-93.

 The highest point in Waterford is the 2017 ft summit of Fuller Hill, near the town's eastern border.